 So, make sure your user journey and your self-service tools are working in perfect harmony, and test, test, test!

-For instance, if you use a chatbot as an automated FAQ tool, make sure you’re tracking important chatbot analytics like customer deflection, unrecognised customer queries, and customer satisfaction (CSAT).
+For instance, if you use a chatbot as an automated FAQ tool, make sure you’re tracking important chatbot analytics like customer deflection, unrecognized customer queries, and customer satisfaction (CSAT).

-If you’re receiving too many unrecognised queries, for example, your chatbot hasn’t been created around your true user base.
+If you’re receiving too many unrecognized queries, for example, your chatbot hasn’t been created around your true user base.
 Customers are asking questions that the chatbot should, but doesn’t, understand.